cadywsq/Note-3.0/CMU/Software Architecture and Design/hw2.md

 ## Homework-Week 2-1

+Please submit your technical background (e.g., major, technical strength in programming languages and techniques, short-term career goal).
+We will use this information to help balance the team formation if needed.

 ## Homework-Week 2-2

 Revise your architectural design diagrams submitted in Homework 1, by applying architecture styles discussed in class this week.